Characterizing NIP henselian fields: NIP valued fields

 We now turn to the case of mixed characteristic.
 We quote the next two statements for the convenience of the reader. \begin{lemma} Let $(K,v)$ be a NIP valued field, possibly with additional structure, and let $v^0$ be a coarsening of $v$.
 Then $(K,v^0,v)$ is NIP.
-In particular, both $(K,v^0)$ and $(Kv^0,\bar{v})$ are NIP. \end{lemma} \begin{proof} This is a straightforward application of Shelah's expansion theorem, \cite[Corollary 3.14]{Simon}.
+Consequently, both $(K,v^0)$ and $(Kv^0,\bar{v})$ are NIP. \end{lemma} \begin{proof} This is a straightforward application of Shelah's expansion theorem, \cite[Corollary 3.14]{Simon}.
 For more details see e.g.~\cite[Example 2.2]{Jah19}.
-The `in particular' follows since both $(K,v^0)$ and $(Kv^0,\bar{v})$ are interpretable in $(K, v^0, v)$. \end{proof}
+The final claim follows since both $(K,v^0)$ and $(Kv^0,\bar{v})$ are interpretable in $(K, v^0, v)$. \end{proof}

 In case the residue field of the coarsening is stably embedded as a pure field, the converse to Lemma \ref{lem:Shelah} also holds: \begin{proposition}[{\cite[Proposition 2.4]{JS19}}] Let $(K,v)$ be a valued field and $v^0$ a coarsening of $v$.
 Assume that both $(K,v^0)$ and $(Kv^0, \bar{v})$ are NIP.
 If the residue field $Kv^0$ is stably embedded as a pure field in $(K,v^0)$, then $(K,v)$ is NIP. \end{proposition}